 The main advantage of the double-heralding protocol is that the resulting entanglement is completely independent of both the detector efficiency and the detector number-resolving capability.
 This is important, because it is extremely challenging to make photo-detectors with near perfect (>98%) efficiency while keeping unwanted dark counts low.
 Because of this insensitivity to photon collection efficiency, it is also not necessary for the qubit to be in the strong coupling regime of the interaction between the optical transition and the electromagnetic field.
-Another advantage is that the protocol is inherently distributed: it does not matter whether the qubits are 10 μ m apart, or 10 km.
+Another advantage is that the protocol is inherently distributed: it does not matter whether the qubits are $10~\mu m$ apart, or 10~km.
 This is extremely useful for quantum communication.
 But more importantly, it allows us to really isolate each individual qubit and get a good control over decoherence.
 In addition, a slowly varying (random) phase in one of the input modes of the beam splitter will give at most an unobservable global phase shift.
 Finally, the protocol requires only a relatively simple level structure.
 There are potentially many systems that can be used for this scheme, from trapped ions and atoms, to NV centres in diamond and Pauli blockade quantum dots.

 There are two main disadvantages to double-heralding based quantum computing.
-First, the success probability of the entangling operation is bounded by one half, and with photon loss the probability becomes $\eta^2/2$, where η is the total photon collection efficiency.
+First, the success probability of the entangling operation is bounded by one half, and with photon loss the probability becomes $\eta^2/2$ , where $\eta$ is the total photon collection efficiency.
 When the losses in the system are considerable, this makes the creation of cluster states a very costly affair (even though we maintain mathematical scalability at all times).
 Fortunately, there is a way to circumvent this problem and simultaneously keep the advantages of double heralding.
 It is called the broker-client model [10].
 Instead of one qubit per site, we engineer two qubits with a high-fidelity, high efficiency (but non-scalable) two-qubit gate.
 An example of this is an NV centre in diamond, where the two qubits are the electron spin and the nuclear spin.
-The nuclear spin is long-lived, and can be used to store a qubit from a cluster state.
 The electron spin can then be entangled with other electron spins via double-heralding, and when this succeeds, the entanglement is transferred to the nuclear spin using the two-qubit gate.
 This way, we can build up large cluster states without suffering exploding overhead costs.